Natony-132/Nathans-projects/README.md

 # Nathans-projects
-This is a one stop shop for all of my public projects on Github Below you will find a short description of each project and a link to that project's repository.
+This is a one stop shop for all of my public projects on Github.
+Below you will find a short description of each project and a link to that project's repository.

 ## Airsoft Remote Mine